Search for the chiral magnetic effect in collisions between two isobars with deformed and neutron-rich nuclear structures: Introducing geometry configurations of isobar nuclei

 To model nucleons inside $_{44}^{96}\textrm{Ru}$ and $_{40}^{96}\textrm{Zr}$, the spatial distribution of nucleons in the rest frame can be written in the WS form in spherical coordinates,

-where $\rho _{0}$ is the normal nuclear density, $R_{0}$ is the radius of nucleus, $a$ is the surface diffuseness parameter, and $\beta _{2}$ and $\beta _{3}$ are the quadrupole and octupole deformities of nucleus.
-We try to find all available settings of isobar geometry deformation parameters on the market, as shown in Table~\ref{cases}.
-There are fifteen cases of settings which will be tested in our work.
-The deformation parameter settings Case 1 and Case 2 are obtained from the experimental measurement~\cite{Deng:2016knn,Fricke:1995zz,Raman:2001nnq,Moller:1993ed}.
-The old Case 1 and old Case 2~\cite{Zhao:2019crj} are actually from Case 1 and Case 2, but the corresponding parameters were tuned to make sure the consistency between the model simulation and the experimental measurement~\cite{Shou:2014eya}.
-The Case 3 and Cases 7-10, skin-type and halo-type cases are taken from Xu's work~\cite{Xu:2021vpn} which considers the neutron-skin effect and/or a nuclear quadrupole deformity into the WS distribution with the TRENTO model.
-The Cases 4-6 are taken from Jia's recent researches~\cite{Jia:2021oyt,Zhang:2021kxj}, among which the Case 4 and Case 5 can well reproduce some experimental results.
-Meanwhile, the Case 6 is also from Ref.~\cite{Pritychenko:2013gwa}.
-The Case 11 is taken from Ref.~\cite{Hammelmann:2019vwd} which introduced a deformed setting for Ru and a neutron-skin effect for Zr.
-Note that in the recent blind analysis, the STAR collaboration has tabled Case 1 to Case 3, and found that the Case 3 is the best one of the Cases 1-3.
-In addition, we will also study the Cases 1-3 with a fixed $\beta_{3}=0.235$.
+where $\rho _{0}$ is the normal nuclear density, $R_{0}$ is the radius of the nucleus, $a$ is the surface diffuseness parameter, and $\beta _{2}$ and $\beta _{3}$ are the quadrupole and octupole deformities of the nucleus.
+We try to find all available settings of isobar geometry deformation parameters, as shown in Table~\ref{cases}.
+There are 15 cases of settings which will be tested in our work.
+The deformation parameter settings Case 1 and Case 2 are obtained from experimental measurement~\cite{Deng:2016knn,Fricke:1995zz,Raman:2001nnq,Moller:1993ed}.
+The old Case 1 and old Case 2~\cite{Zhao:2019crj} are actually from Case 1 and Case 2, but the corresponding parameters were tuned to ensure the consistency between the model simulation and the experimental measurement~\cite{Shou:2014eya}.
+Case 3, Cases 7-10, and skin-type and halo-type cases are taken from Xu's work~\cite{Xu:2021vpn} which considers the neutron-skin effect and/or a nuclear quadrupole deformity in the WS distribution with the TRENTO model~\cite{Moreland:2014oya}.
+Cases 4-6 are taken from Jia's recent researches~\cite{Jia:2021oyt,Zhang:2021kxj}, among which Case 4 and Case 5 can well reproduce some experimental results.
+Meanwhile, Case 6 is also from Ref.~\cite{Pritychenko:2013gwa}.
+Case 11 is taken from Ref.~\cite{Hammelmann:2019vwd} which introduced a deformed setting for Ru and a neutron-skin effect for Zr.
+Note that in the recent blind analysis, the STAR Collaboration has tabulated Case 1 to Case 3, and found that Case 3 is the best one of the Cases 1-3.
+In addition, we will also study Cases 1-3 with a fixed $\beta_{3}=0.235$.
 Therefore, we have eighteen cases of deformation settings in total.